ceramicnetwork/docs/docs/tools/identity/idx.md

 # IDX
-[IDX](https://developers.idx.xyz) is a decentralized identity protocol and JavaScript SDK that provides APIs which make it easy for developers to build applications with user-controlled [streams](../learn/glossary.md#streams) for storing data, as well as to discover and make use of user data created on third-party applications.
+[IDX](https://developers.idx.xyz){:target="_blank"} is a decentralized identity protocol and JavaScript SDK that provides APIs which make it easy for developers to build applications with user-controlled [streams](../../learn/glossary.md#streams) for storing data, as well as to discover and make use of user data created on third-party applications.
 Building with IDX allows users to control their identities and data in a manner independent from any single application, while allowing developers to build data-rich applications without the liability of custodying user data on a centralized server or the poor user experience of forcing users to recreate the same data on every application.

 > This page mentions that IDX is intended for storing "user" data as that is its primary use case.
 However IDX can be used for storing data for other types of subjects represented by DIDs such as businesses, organizations, applications, assets (NFTs), or devices (IoT).

 ## **Features**

 **DID-compatibility**: IDX does not provide [DIDs](../../learn/glossary.md#dids), but relies on them for decentralized, platform-agnostic identifiers.
 IDX can work with any DID method that is supported in Ceramic.
-Various DID methods, such as 3ID, support linking to and authenticating with many different blockchain accounts.
+Various DID methods, such as [3ID](../authentication/dids/3id.md), support linking to and authenticating with many different blockchain accounts (see [3ID Keychain (CIP-20)](https://github.com/ceramicnetwork/CIP/blob/main/CIPs/CIP-20/CIP-20.md){:target="_blank"}).
 This allows DIDs to serve as a universal, cross-chain and platform-agnostic identifier for users.

 **Stream-based storage**: Store data for your users or your application in user-controlled streams on Ceramic.
 Data in streams can be stored in cleartext or encrypted.
 IDX-created streams enjoy all the benefits of mutability, persistence, replication, and availability provided by the Ceramic network.